 Investigators have a variety of tools at their disposal with which to explore JWST data, and data from other missions and surveys, both within and outside of the context of the MAST Discovery Portal.
-Web- or desktop-based tools such as those for viewing areas of digital sky surveys, selecting images and footprints from popular missions and surveys, cross-matching and plotting source catalogs, and viewing timeseries of selected targets enable Archive users to plan JWST observing programs, and to place JWST new observations in the context of the extant astronomical data from around the world.
+Web- or desktop-based tools enable Archive users to plan JWST observing programs, and to place JWST observations in the context of archived astronomical data.

 Tools for data exploration

 Once a search for data has been performed, there are a number of tools available to help sort, visualize, and refine the results.
 Many of these are built into the MAST Discovery Portal (hereafter, Portal), but there are also many additional tools available from the community at large.
-These tools enable users to plan JWST observing programs, explore JWST data once the observations are available in the Archive, and understand JWST data in the context of the world-wide collection of data on a given source or field.
+These tools enable users to explore JWST data, and data from other missions and surveys, view areas of digital sky surveys, select images and footprints from popular missions and surveys, cross-match and plot source catalogs, and view time series of selected targets.
+These capabilities facilitate planning JWST observing programs, exploring JWST data once the observations are available in the Archive, and understand planned or existing JWST data in the context of the world-wide collection of data on a given source or field.
 Below are descriptions or links to tutorials on how to use these tools.

 Native MAST tools